Women's Adventure Film Tour 2026

-Between films, you'll hear awesome adventure stories from local storytellers including Aly T, Chris S, Shivani V. and Barbara L. There will be an opportunity to win some outdoor gear during intermission.
+Between films, you'll hear awesome adventure stories from local storytellers and there will be an opportunity to win some outdoor gear during intermission.

 A Journey Through Bold New Voices and Groundbreaking Adventures